ans-group/docs.ukfast.co.uk/source/network/cdn/cachingrules.md

 - Once complete, select `Apply Changes` and your rules will be made active.

 ### URI Specific Caching Rules
-Following the same process as when adding global caching rules but with control over the domain extention.
+Following the same process as when adding global caching rules but with control over the domain extension.

 ![connect](files/uricacherule.PNG)